elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/examples/react_to_changes.md

   const { form } = useForm<MyForm>({ defaultValue, schema });
   const { isValid, validate, getFormData } = form;

-  useEffect(() => {
+  // "getFormData" is a stable reference that is not mutated
+  // when the form data change.
+  // This means that it does not trigger a re-render on each form data change. useEffect(() => {
     onChange({ isValid, validate, getData: getFormData });
   }, [onChange, isValid, validate, getFormData]);